pudly/schmopera-hugo/content/articles/jerry-springer-the-opera-hits-new-york.md

 date = "2018-03-13T16:30:00-04:00"
 lastmod = "2018-03-14T19:41:00-04:00"
 publishDate = "2018-03-13T21:12:00-04:00"
-slug = "jerry-springer-the-opera-hits-new-york"
-title = "Jerry Springer - The Opera hits New York"
+short_description = "But why be churlish when songs like \"Diaper Man,\" \"Him Am The Devil\" and the production number, \"This is My KKK Moment,\" tune up this gleefully lewd production?
+In fact, you would be advised to just sit back and be a complicit member of the audience that comes pre-stocked with an immensely talented group of misfits longing for their 15 seconds of fame." slug = "jerry-springer-the-opera-hits-new-york" title = "Jerry Springer - The Opera hits New York"
 +++